Formula One engines: 1966–1985

-By mid-1985, every Formula One car was running with a turbocharged engine.
+1986

+For the 1986 season, engines were limited by the FIA to a maximum of 1.5L with the permission of supercharging (turbocharging), i.e., the 3.0L naturally aspirated engines (which no teams were using by the end of the 1985 season anyway) were prohibited, in effect banning naturally aspirated engines for the 1986 season since a non-supercharged 1.5L engine would be uncompetitive.

 In 1986, power figures were reaching unprecedented levels, with all engines reaching over 1000 hp during qualifying with unrestricted turbo boost pressures.
-This was especially seen with the BMW straight-4 turbo, the M12/13, which produced around 1,400-1,500 hp at 5.5 bar of boost in qualifying trim, but was detuned to produce between 850-900 hp in race spec.
+This was especially seen with the BMW straight-4 turbo, the M12/13, which produced around 1400–1500 hp at 5.5 bar of boost in qualifying trim, but was detuned to produce between 850–900 hp in race spec.
 However, these engines and gearboxes were very unreliable because of the engine's immense power, and would only last about four laps.
 For the race, the turbocharger's boost was restricted to ensure engine reliability; but the engines still produced 850–1000 hp during the race.

-The power range from 1966 to 1986 was between 285 hp to 500 hp, turbos 500 hp to 900 hp in race trim, and in qualifying, up to 1400 hp.
-Following their experiences at Indianapolis, in 1971 Lotus made a few unsuccessful experiments with a Pratt & Whitney turbine fitted to chassis which also had four-wheel-drive.
+The massively powerful BMW M12/13 inline-four found in the Brabham BT55 tilted almost horizontally, and in upright position under the Megatron brand in Arrows and Ligier, producing 900 bhp at 3.8 bar in race trim, and an incredible 1400–1500 bhp at 5.5 bar of boost in qualifying spec.
+Zakspeed was building its own turbo inline-four, Alfa Romeo was to power the Ligiers with an inline-four but the deal fell through after initial testing had been carried out.
+Alfa was still represented by its old 890T V8 used by Osella, and Minardi was powered by a Motori Moderni V6.

 1987–1988

+Naturally aspirated engines, now at up to 3.5L, were reintroduced for the 1987 season with a plan to retain the option for up to 1.5L supercharged engines for two seasons before their eventual ban in 1989.
+The 1987 technical regulations now specified that the only acceptable means of supercharging was via the use of one or more turbochargers.

-Following the turbo domination, forced induction was allowed for two seasons before its eventual ban in 1989.
-The FIA regulations limited boost pressure, to 4 bar in qualifying in 1987 for 1.5 L turbo; and allowed a larger 3.5 L formula.
-Fuel tank sizes were further reduced in size to 150 litres for turbo cars to limit the amount of boost used in a race.
-These seasons were still dominated by turbocharged engines, the Honda RA167E V6 supplying Nelson Piquet winning the 1987 Formula One season on a Williams also winning the constructors championship, followed by TAG-Porsche P01 V6 in McLaren then Honda again with the previous RA166E for Lotus then Ferrari's own 033D V6.
+The FIA regulations limited boost pressure, to 4 bar in qualifying in 1987 for 1.5 L turbosupercharged.
+Fuel tank sizes were further reduced in size to 150 litres for turbocharged cars to limit the amount of boost used in a race.
+These seasons were still dominated by turbocharged engines, the Honda RA167E V6 of Nelson Piquet winning the 1987 Formula One season in a Williams also winning the constructors championship, followed by the Honda RA168E V6 of Ayrton Senna winning the 1988 Formula One season in a McLaren who likewise won the constructors championship.